rhornedo/coding_for_fun/README.md

 # coding_for_fun
-Literally coding for fun to expanf our knowledge
+Literally coding for fun to expand our knowledge